All posts

 FluxBilling includes a full DCIM suite at no extra cost:

-- Hardware Inventory — Server tracking with CPU, RAM, storage, NIC details, IPMI/iDRAC credentials, firmware versions
+• Hardware Inventory — Server tracking with CPU, RAM, storage, NIC details, IPMI credentials, firmware versions

 Plugin and Automation System

 WHMCS uses a PHP module system.
-Provisioning modules, payment gateways, and add-ons are PHP files that follow WHMCS's API conventions.
-The ecosystem is mature, with hundreds of third-party modules available.
-However, building custom modules requires PHP development skills and knowledge of WHMCS internals.
+Provisioning modules, payment gateways, and add-ons are PHP files that follow WHMCS''s API conventions.
+The ecosystem is large, with many third-party modules available.
+Building custom modules requires PHP development skills and familiarity with WHMCS internals.

 FluxBilling takes a different approach with its Visual Plugin System.
 Instead of writing code, you build provisioning flows using a drag-and-drop node editor.
 Each node represents an action (API call, data transform, conditional logic), and you connect them to create complete workflows.
-This means you can integrate with any provider that has an API without writing a single line of code.
+This means you can integrate with any provider that has an API without writing code.

 For payment gateways, FluxBilling also uses a visual plugin approach.
 Stripe, PayPal, and CoinGate are built as visual plugins with configurable flows for checkout, webhook handling, and refund processing.